JakeSteam/blog-programming/_posts/2018-11-06-learning-how-to-manage-your-apps-with-google-plays-academy-for-app-success.md

 ---
 id: 1963
-title: 'Learning How To Manage Your Apps With Google Play&#8217;s Academy for App Success'
+title: 'Learning How To Manage Your Apps With Google Plays Academy for App Success'
 date: '2018-11-06T13:00:42+00:00'
 author: 'Jake Lee'
 layout: post